It’s incredibly challenging to keep squirrels away from bird feeders!

 Killing the squirrels in your backyard is a classic example of treating the symptom and not the problem.
-Squirrels breed quickly, so more will always be coming.
-Using some combination of Tips 1-7 above will work much better as long-term solutions to your squirrel problems.
+Squirrels breed quickly, so you can always expect more to arrive.
+Using a combination of the tips above will work much better as long-term solutions to your squirrel problems than murder.

 By utilizing some of the tips listed above, it is entirely possible to repel, deter, and keep squirrels off your feeders and stop them from eating all of your bird food!

-Personally, I have had the best luck by combing tips #1, #2, and #3 together.
+I have had the best luck combing tips #3, #4, and #5 together.

 Most importantly, try to learn to appreciate squirrels and enjoy the challenges they provide.